duprej/ccc/raspberry.md

-#  Using CAC Control Center on a Raspberry Pi - Summary
+#  Using CAC Control Center on a Raspberry Pi

+## Usage and performance

+I tested my Raspberry Pi Zero WH 1.1 (armv6l) to act as a Wi-Fi remote access control for my CAC-V5000 with the CCCpivot module.
+All is OK.
+Load average of CPU was about 0.20 and <50MB of RAM used in `htop` while communicating (without TLS and  node v10.19).
+So this tiny model (1× ARM1176JZF-S core of 1Ghz) will clearly do the job in this case.

+If you plan to put all modules on your Raspberry Pi, especialy future CCCweb and his database with a webserver, prefer buying a more powerfull model like the Rapsberry Pi 4 with 2 or 4GB of RAM.

+## Installation procedure

-This procedure has been tested with success with:
+This procedure has been tested with success:

-- Raspbian Lite (without Desktop) 5.4.51+ 08/2020 on Raspberry Pi Zero WH (armv6l) -> Very slow
+- Raspbian Lite (without Desktop) 5.4.51+ 08/2020 / Raspberry Pi Zero WH (armv6l)
-- Armbian 20.08.01 on OrangePi PC 1.2 (armv7l) -> OK
+- Armbian 20.08.01 / OrangePi PC 1.2 (armv7l)

 ## 1 - Install Raspberry Pi OS or Armbian on the SDcard
 There is plenty of tutorials for that.
+Use a good SDcard!

 ## 2 - Configure your SBC
 Use 'raspi-config' or 'armbian-config' tool.